BOOK EARLY! Save MoreEarly Bookings Save Up to 40%

 The lighthouse was built in 1892 during the Ottoman Rule by the French company “La Société Collas et Michel” and operated on oil.
-During the WW2 operation discontinued.
+During WW2 operation was discontinued.
 It started up again in 1945 and was manned by four persons.
 In 1983 electricity was installed and in 1988 the lighthouse became fully automatic.

 Location: 15 km from Fira